Advertiser Permit UAE: The Complete 2026 Guide for Influencers

 • Anyone publishing paid or sponsored content online

-The rule was introduced to keep online advertising in the UAE transparent.
+The rule was introduced to keep online advertising in the UAE transparent, and the permit applies if you create content inside the UAE.

-Without this permit, posting advertising content in the UAE breaks media rules and can lead to fines of up to 10,000 AED!
+Without this permit, posting advertising content in the UAE breaks media rules.
+Fines start at AED 10,000 for first offences and reach AED 1,000,000!

 Who needs an influencer license in the UAE?

-1. Anyone who promotes brands on Instagram, TikTok, YouTube videos, or Snapchat (any social media).
+1. Influencers and content creators.
+Nano, micro, or macro.
+Instagram, TikTok, YouTube, or Snapchat (any social media).

 Even if the brand you promote is outside the UAE, you still need an Advertiser Permit if the content is created in the UAE.